 Not always.
 It depends on the bank and the balance.

-For sole accounts below the bank’s threshold (typically £25,000–£50,000), most banks will release funds using a simpler process: a statutory declaration or indemnity form, the death certificate, and proof of your identity.
+For sole accounts below the bank’s threshold (ranging from £5,000 to £50,000 depending on the bank – see the table above), most banks will release funds using a simpler process: a statutory declaration or indemnity form, the death certificate, and proof of your identity.
 You do not need to go through the full probate process.

 For sole accounts above the threshold, probate is normally required.
 This means applying to the Probate Registry for a grant of representation, which can take several months.
 For more detail, see How long does probate take?